This page is designed to answer the following questions:

 - 4.4 Demonstrate ways to promote understanding and use of active participation (Level 3 Diploma in Adult Care, Promote person-centred approaches in care settings)

-Active participation is the practice of promoting individuals to participate in activities and relationships as independently as possible.
+Active participation is the practice of promoting individuals to participate in the activities and relationships of everyday life as independently as possible.

 As well as ensuring each individual is involved in their own care, active participation can be applied by encouraging them to do as much as they can do for themselves.
 For example:

 - Washing themselves